 Now that I have had a bit of time to decompress from the busy weekend I am excited to share with you the recipe for my mom’s birthday cake.
-Triple Lemon Buttercream cake with lemon curd and honey mascarpone cream filling.
-I will admit it is a bit time consuming to prepare, but so worth the effort!
+Triple Lemon Buttercream cake with lemon curd and honey mascarpone cream filling.Â

 The recipe is adapted from Anna Olson’s Lemon Layer Cake with Lemon Curd and Buttercream Frosting.